Ain't That Just the Way: Lutricia McNeal version

 American singer Lutricia McNeal released her version of "Ain't That Just the Way" as her debut single in November 1996.
 It was produced by Daniel Bäckström, Daniel Papalexis, Josef Svedlund and Rami Yacoub, and included on her debut album, My Side of Town, in 1997.
 The song became a hit in Europe, topping the Swedish Singles Chart on the week of November 15, 1996, and reaching the top five in Austria, Germany, the Netherlands, and Switzerland.
 It also found success in New Zealand, peaking at number two for four weeks and becoming McNeal's highest-charting single in the country until 1999, when "My Side of Town" reached number one.
-Its accompanying music video was directed by Patric Ullaeus.
+The accompanying music video was directed by Swedish director Patric Ullaeus.

-In 2020, McNeal re-recorded her vocals for "Ain't That Just the Way", which were used in a new version of this song, recorded by German DJ Charming Horses and released on 13 March 2020.
+In 2020, McNeal re-recorded her vocals for "Ain't That Just the Way", which were used in a new version of this song, recorded by German DJ Charming Horses and released on March 13, 2020.